-- Letter signed by the Electrical Engineer or responsible party declaring that the requirements will be met. - Cut sheet from the manufacturer of the thermostat supplied and description of thermostat locations.
+Letter signed by the Electrical Engineer or responsible party declaring that the requirements have been met.

+- Cut sheet from the manufacturer of the thermostat supplied and description of the thermostat locations. - Supporting documentation to prove that any non-Energy Star certified appliances installed meet the Energy Star key product criteria.